 - Marvel’s Spider-Man – Let them feel like a superhero as they soar through Manhattan.

 - Untitled Goose Game – Unleash their inner mischief as a naughty goose in a small village.
-You can even join in thanks to a co-op update
+You can even join in thanks to the co-op mode!

 - Overcooked: All You Can Eat – Two-button controls make this co-op kitchen rush a stellar (if often shouty) teamwork test for gaming beginners.